kevinweber/lazy-load-for-videos/readme.txt

 	return $post_types;
 }
 add_action( 'lazyload_videos_post_types', 'lazyload_videos_set_post_types' );`

+= How to use a custom play button? =
+For now, you can choose the "Youtube button image" from the play button drop-down list, then add the following custom CSS that includes a link to your custom CSS play button image:
+`.preview-youtube .lazy-load-youtube-div, .lazy-load-vimeo-div {
+	background-image: url(INSERT-YOUR-URL-HERE.../images/play.png);
+}`
+Feature versions might include an option to change the colour of your CSS-only buttons using a colour picker and might also include an option to directly upload the desired button image.

 = Solved: The plugin isn't working with Jetpack... = "Jetpack" by WordPress.com offers some useful extensions.
 Only one of them makes Lazy Load for Videos break – the "Shortcode Embeds" extension.
 So simply disable the extension.
 (In order to see a "Deactivate" button for "Shortcode Embeds" on the Jetpack's extension overview, you must click on "Learn More".)